unicode-org/icu4x/provider/adapters/README.md

 - Use the [`fork`] module to marshall data requests between multiple possible providers.
 - Use the [`either`] module to choose between multiple provider types at runtime.
 - Use the [`filter`] module to programmatically reject certain data requests.
+- Use the [`fallback`] module to automatically resolve arbitrary locales for data loading.

 ## More Information